 - onResume and onPause - bracket the period that the Activity is in the foreground and interacting with the user.

 Again this pair of events can happen multiple times during the entire lifetime.
 The onResume event occurs when the Activity returns to the foreground and doing its usual job.
 The onPause event occurs whent he user switches away to another app for example.

 At this point you have every right to be confused.

 So many changes of status and what to do at each one?

 The main things to worry about is the complete restart of your app which triggers an onDestroy and an onCreate.
 This is the only one that destroys the current state of the app - the others are simply opportunities for your app to reduce the load on the system or to save some user data just in case.

-As the onDestroy is usually just an opportunity to clean up resources to avoid leaks this means that most simple apps really only have to hand the onCreate event.
+As the onDestroy is usually just an opportunity to clean up resources to avoid leaks this means that most simple apps really only have to handle the onCreate event.

 However, is tempting to think that this starting and stopping is just like a desktop app being terminated and then the user decides to use it again when it is fine fof the app to start off as if it was being run for the first time.
 In the case of an Android app this isn't what the user expects at all.

 Your app can be terminated by the system without the user knowing anything about it.
 When the user tries to gain access to your app again they will generally expect it to carry on from where they left it.

 It may be a complete restart as far as you are concerned but the user just switched to another app for a few minutes and expects to find yours as they left it.